 Each BRM component includes a configuration file, such as a pin.conf, .reg, or .properties file, which you edit to set the environment variables and connection parameters.
 The configuration files include instructions for all the entries.
 See "Using Configuration Files to Connect and Configure Components" in BRM System Administrator's Guide.

-To download the media pack from the Oracle Software Delivery Cloud Web site (
+To download the software from the Oracle Software Delivery Cloud Web site (

-Select the BRM Applications media pack for your platform from the Oracle E-Delivery Web site.
+Select the BRM Applications software for your platform from the Oracle E-Delivery Web site.